-f.
+e.
 Home School Students

 Home school students are eligible for Joint Enrollment or Dual Enrollment if they met the College's admissions requirements.
-For students not in a home study program that is accredited by an agency specified in the approved list, the parent must furnish proof of compliance with O.C.G.A.
+For students not in a home study program that is accredited by an agency specified in the approved list, the parent must furnish proof of compliance with B.C.
 20-2-690.
-Students who are enrolled in an accredited home study program may be eligible for HOPE Grant (Dual Technical Credit) or Accel (Dual Academic Credit) funds.
+Students who are enrolled in an accredited home study program may be eligible for HOPE Grant (Dual Technical Credit) or ACCEL (Dual Academic Credit) funds.
 Recognizing the uniqueness of each individual student, we encourage home school students and parents to contact the Office of Student Affairs for more information.